 So take heart!
 Don’t give up praying for unbelieving family members.
 Don’t take their resistance as the final word.
 They may yet believe, and be used significantly in the kingdom!

-It may have taken 20-30 years of faithful, prayerful witness by the Son of God, but the miracle occurred: his brothers believed.
+It may have taken 20 to 30 years of faithful, prayerful witness by the Son of God, but the miracle occurred: his brothers believed.
 May the Lord of glory grant the same grace to our beloved unbelievers.